99th meridian west

-The meridian 99° west of Greenwich is a line of longitude that extends from the North Pole across the Arctic Ocean, North America, the Pacific Ocean, the Southern Ocean, and Antarctica to the South Pole.
+The meridian 99° west of Greenwich is a line of longitudethat extends from the North Pole across the Arctic Ocean, North America, the Pacific Ocean, the Southern Ocean, and Antarctica to the South Pole.

 The 99th meridian west forms a great circle with the 81st meridian east.

 From Pole to Pole

 Starting at the North Pole and heading south to the South Pole, the 99th meridian west passes through: